 In this example, RSYS1000 is the device class name for the particular line established during system configuration (in System A) you wish to use.
-DSN/DS opens the line and then assigns you a line number (3 in this example).
+DS/3000 opens the line and then assigns you a line number (3 in this example).
 This line number is analogous to the file number returned to you by the MPE File System when you open a file programmatically using the FOPEN intrinsic.
 Within your local session, it uniquely identifies the particular line that you have opened.
 This becomes significant only if you must open more than one communications line during a session.

 Step 3.
 Now that you have acquired access to a communications line between System A and System B, you may execute remote RTE operator commands.
 Do this by entering a REMOTE command which includes an RTE operator command for the remote system.
-For example, use the TI command (RTE-6/VM) to determine the remote HP 1000 system time.
+For example, use the RTE-6/VM command TI to determine the remote HP 1000 system time.

-:REMOTE TI 1983 249 8 39 3 :
+: REMOTE TI